gildesmarais/website/_posts/2020-04-24-using_bitwarden.md

 1Password exports your passwords in their own file format, which Bitwarden can import.
 I lost all tags and attachments of my credentials.
 So there is some manual work to fully migrate.

-I've been very happy with 1Password.
+I've been happy with 1Password.
 I was still using their old version which I bought years ago.
 However, clients for the old 1Password version started to crash on macOS.
 That's why I needed to decide which way to go:

 1. stay with 1Password and subscribe to their app
 2. install and maintain Bitwarden on my private server, which is maintained by myself in my spare time.

-Usually it makes no financial sense to maintain something you rely on yourself for free.
+Usually it makes no financial sense to maintain something you rely on yourself.
 I went with 2 nonetheless, let's hope it's a smooth ride.

 [^1]: That includes installing their app on all my (macOS, iOS and Android) devices.